How to Choose a Mental Performance Consultant

 - The psychology route (through clinical or counseling psychology programs)

 The sport science route follows a physical education/kinesiology-based track of coursework and practicum experiences, which normally include sport psychology, exercise physiology, motor learning, sport sociology, and direct contact with athletes in performance situations.
 While individuals who choose this option often take a number of traditional psychology courses during their programs of study, they do not usually become licensed psychologists.
 Sport-science trained professionals are qualified to conduct mental skills training with athletes in a variety of areas of performance psychology—such as goal setting, motivation, focus and concentration, energy management, confidence building, as well as life skills.
-Many hold positions as professors of sport psychology and some have had prior experience as competitive athletes and coaches.
+Many hold positions as professors and some have had prior experience as competitive athletes and coaches.

 The psychology route includes standard psychology coursework— such as counseling, psychological evaluation, psychopathology, therapy techniques, as well as clinical or counseling internship experiences.
 Individuals who choose this route most often become licensed psychologists.
 Each state has its own licensure requirements, and professionals must meet those requirements before practicing in that state.
 Licensed psychologists provide clinical or counseling assistance for individuals in areas such as depression, grief or loss, life management, and dysfunctional behaviors such as alcoholism, drug abuse, anger management, and eating disorders.
 Many clinical and counseling psychologists hold positions in private practice and serve a broad range of clientele as well as athletes.